-We entered into a Third Amended and Restated Employment Agreement with Mr. Farrell in November 2014 that replaced his Second Amended and Restated Employment Agreement described above and became effective on December 17, 2014 in connection with our initial public offering.
-Under the Third Amended and Restated Employment Agreement, Mr. Farrell is entitled to an annual base salary of \$415,000 (which was increased to \$486,500 in February 2015), is eligible to receive an annual target performance bonus of 40% of his base salary (which was increased to 50% in February 2015) as determined by the Board of Directors and is eligible to receive certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+Thomas Farrell.
+We entered into a Third Amended and Restated Employment Agreement with Mr. Farrell in November 2014 that replaced his prior employment agreement and became effective on December 17, 2014, in connection with our initial public offering.
+Under the Third Amended and Restated Employment Agreement, Mr. Farrell is entitled to an annual base salary of \$415,000, which was increased to \$501,100 effective as of January 2016, is eligible to receive an annual target performance bonus of 40% of his base salary, which was increased to 50% in February 2015, as determined by the Compensation Committee, and is eligible to receive certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."

 Annemarie Moseley, Ph.D., M.D.
 We entered into an Employment Agreement with Dr. Moseley in October 2011, as amended in November 2012, which governed the terms of her employment with us prior to April 2015.
-Pursuant to that agreement, Dr. Moseley was entitled to an annual base salary of \$320,000 (which was increased to \$332,800 for 2014), was eligible to receive an annual target performance bonus of up to 25% of her base salary, (which was increased to 35% for 2014), as determined by our Board of Directors, and options to purchase shares of our common stock pursuant to the October 2011 employment agreement and the November 2012 amendment.
-Dr. Moseley was additionally entitled to certain severance benefits under this agreement, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
-Dr. Moseley's Employment Agreement provided for an initial term of one year that would automatically renew for successive one year terms unless either party terminated the agreement.

-We entered into an Amended and Restated Employment Agreement with Dr. Moseley in April 2015 that replaced her Employment Agreement described above.
-Under the Amended and Restated Employment Agreement, Dr. Moseley is entitled to an annual base salary of \$410,000 and is eligible to receive an annual target performance bonus of up to 40% of her base salary, as determined by the Board of Directors.
-Dr. Moseley additionally is eligible under the Amended and Restated Employment Agreement to receive reimbursement of up to \$3,000 per three-month period for her reasonable commuting expenses and is eligible to receive certain severance benefits, the terms of which are described below under "- Potential Payments Upon Termination or Change of Control."
+Pursuant to that agreement, Dr. Moseley was initially entitled to an annual base salary of \$320,000, which was increased to \$332,800 for 2014, was eligible to receive an annual target performance bonus of up to 25% of her base salary, which was increased to 35% for 2014, as determined by our Compensation Committee, and is eligible to receive options to purchase shares of our common stock.We entered into an Amended and Restated Employment Agreement with Dr. Moseley in April 2015 that replaced her prior employment agreement described above.
+Under the Amended and Restated Employment Agreement, Dr. Moseley was initially entitled to an annual base salary of \$410,000, which was increased to \$422,300 effective as of January 2016, and is eligible to receive an annual target performance bonus of up to 40% of her base salary, as determined by the Compensation Committee.
+Dr. Moseley is also eligible under the Amended and Restated Employment to receive reimbursement of up to \$3,000 per three-month period for her reasonable commuting expenses and is eligible to receive certain severance benefits, the terms of which are described below under "- Potential Payments Upon Termination or Change of Control."